MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 You can install the web console when you install System Center Operations Manager, or you can install it separately.
 You can install a standalone web console or install it on an existing management server that meets the prerequisites.

-If you install a standalone web console on a server, you won't be able to add the management server feature to this server.
+If you install a standalone web console on a server, you can't add the management server feature to this server.
 If you want to install the management server and web console on the same server, you must either install both features simultaneously or install the management server before you install the web console.

 ## Console components